hegerdes/homepage/content/articles/2023/2023-05-azure-prometheus-remote-write.md

 ---
 title: How to send OnPrem Prometheus metrics to MS Azure
-description: Companies have to bridge the gap when moving infrastructure to the cloud.
-On of the major pain points is observability.
+description: Companies have to bridge the gap when moving to the cloud.
+One of the major pain points is observability.
 This quick post shows how to send your OnPrem metrics to Azure in order to provide a central location for your "single pane of glass" observability.
 date: '2023-05-25'
 pic: '/img/blog/azure-prometheus-monitor.png'
 tags: ['NodeJS', 'NoteBook', 'Joplin', 'OneNote', 'Markdown', 'Dev', 'TS/JS']